jtremback/cross-chain-validation/spec/queue-module.md

 ## Introduction

 This document presents a technical specification of the **queue module**.
-The queue module contains a logic necessary for implementing shared FIFO queue among two parties (i.e., two blockchains) - one producer and one consumer.
+The queue module contains a logic necessary for implementing shared FIFO queue among two parties (i.e., two blockchains).
 Therefore, in an implementation of the FIFO queue we are interested in, the following entities take place:
   - Two blockchains: Each validator of each blockchain implements its queue module.
   - IBC communication: There exists an IBC communication among two aforementioned blockchains.